Protecting and Advocating for Tasmania's Future through Better Planning.

 #ScrapTheDAP

-Say Yes to Healthy Democracy & Say NO to The Liberals Development Assessment Panels.
+Say Yes to Healthy Democracy & Say NO to The Liberals Development Assessment Panels (DAPs)

 There are two current ‘consultation’ processes:

-DAPs on reserved/public land – The State Government is proposing a developer friendly development assessment and approval process for World Heritage Areas, National Parks and other Reserves.
-Submissions closed on the 29 March 2024.
+DAPs on public/reserved land – The State Government is proposing a developer friendly development assessment and approval process for World Heritage Areas, National Parks and other Reserves, including Crown Land.
+Public comment on the draft framework closed in March 2024.
+Thank you to the 456 individuals and community groups who made submissions against DAPs via our website guide.
+We will be in contact as soon the State Government make the submissions public.

-DAPs on urban/private land -The Draft Land Use Planning and Approvals (Development Assessment Panel) Amendment Bill 2024 was expected to be released for public comment in March 2024 before being tabled in the Tasmanian Parliament.
-PMAT will be in contact after the 23 March 2024 State Election if the Bill is released for public comment.
+DAPs on private/urban land – Public comment on the draft DAPs framework on private land closed in November 2023.
+95% of the 543 submissions received, were against the creation of DAPs.
+The Draft Land Use Planning and Approvals (Development Assessment Panel) Amendment Bill 2024 is expected to be released for public comment sometime in 2024 before being tabled in the Tasmanian Parliament.
+PMAT will be in contact as soon as the Bill is released for public comment.

 Our Work